 Program Coordinator, Middle East and North Africa, Human Rights

 Hend is the Program Coordinator, Middle East and North Africa for the Human Rights Team.
 In her role, she supports the Voices Against Violence: The Gender Based Violence Global Initiative with specific focus on providing case management for the urgent assistance component of the program as well as regional and linguistic expertise for the Initiative’s projects.
+She also advances the Human Rights team’s advocacy work as a member of the Girls Not Brides Coalition.
 Prior to joining Vital Voices, Hend was a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy.
 Hend is also the founder and former executive director of the U.S.-based NGO Human Rights Port, an organization working to provide support and protection for human rights defenders and civil society activists in Egypt.